LuisVilarBarbosa/openvpn-server/README.md

 # OpenVPN server

-This repository contains the necessary instructions to configure an OpenVPN server.
+This repository contains the Python code necessary to configure an OpenVPN server.

 The entry point to install the OpenVPN server is "install_openvpn_server.py".